apache/flink/docs/content/docs/deployment/security/running-cluster.md

    setting on all cluster nodes.
 3. Deploy the Flink cluster as normal.

+{{< hint info >}}
+`HADOOP_TOKEN_FILE_LOCATION` is an important environment variable that specifies the location of your credential files/tokens.
+The service instances uses this location to find the file to load the credentials and run the tasks.
+Launched containers must load the delegation tokens from this location, and use them (including renewals) until they can no longer be renewed.
+{{< /hint >}}

 You need to have an appropriate Java keystore and truststore accessible from each node in the Flink cluster.
 For standalone setups, this means copying the files to each node, or adding them to a shared mounted directory.
 For externally facing REST endpoints, the common name or subject alternative names